Slow motion

-Slow motion (commonly abbreviated as slo-mo or slow-mo) is an effect in film-making whereby time appears to be slowed down.
+Slow motion (commonly abbreviated as slow-mo or slo-mo) is an effect in film-making whereby time appears to be slowed down.
 It was invented by the Austrian priest August Musger in the early 20th century.
 This can be accomplished through the use of high-speed cameras and then playing the footage produced by such cameras at a normal rate like 30 fps, or in post production through the use of software.

 Typically this style is achieved when each film frame is captured at a rate much faster than it will be played back.
 When replayed at normal speed, time appears to be moving more slowly.
 A term for creating slow motion film is overcranking which refers to hand cranking an early camera at a faster rate than normal (i.e. faster than 24 frames per second).
 Slow motion can also be achieved by playing normally recorded footage at a slower speed.
 This technique is more often applied to video subjected to instant replay than to film.
 A third technique uses computer software post-processing to fabricate digitally interpolated frames between the frames that were shot.
 Motion can be slowed further by combining techniques, such as for example by interpolating between overcranked frames.
 The traditional method for achieving super-slow motion is through high-speed photography, a more sophisticated technique that uses specialized equipment to record fast phenomena, usually for scientific applications.

 Slow motion is ubiquitous in modern filmmaking.
 It is used by a diverse range of directors to achieve diverse effects.
 Some classic subjects of slow-motion include: